 Nepal has churned through 14 governments since it junked its monarchy in 2008.
 The country's political class is small, chummy and entitled.
 Khadga Prasad Sharma Oli became prime minister in 2024, having already served three previous stints in the country's top job.

-A day of destruction followed Oli's departure: mobs ransacked and set fire to parliament, government offices and the homes of politicians.
+A day of destruction followed Mr Oli's departure: mobs ransacked and set fire to parliament, government offices and the homes of politicians.
 A former prime minister's wife was reportedly badly burned.
 Politicians were beaten in the streets; prisons were attacked, leading to the escape of thousands of inmates.
 Calm began to return when the army said it was stepping in to restore order and declared a curfew.

 The protest movement has come to be dubbed the "Gen Z" movement, in reference to the youth of its participants.
 Protesters hoisted the "One Piece" Jolly Roger flag, an anime-inspired symbol of youthful rebellion that had spread from Indonesia and later appeared in Madagascar, the Philippines, Peru and Morocco.
 Representatives from the movement held talks with military leaders and called for a caretaker government excluding most career politicians.
 Sushila Karki, a former chief justice known for her rectitude, was floated as a possible leader; she had been seen among protesters in the capital.
-On September 12th the president dissolved parliament and appointed Karki as interim prime minister.
+The president dissolved parliament and appointed Ms Karki as interim prime minister.
 At least some Nepalis saw the unrest as an opportunity to call for the return of the monarchy.

-Nepal's politics is dominated by the left and in particular "three old men": Sher Bahadur Deuba (79) of the Nepali Congress; Pushpa Kamal Dahal, known as Prachanda (71), of the Maoists; and Oli (73) of the Communists.
+Nepal's politics is dominated by the left and in particular "three old men": Sher Bahadur Deuba of the Nepali Congress; Pushpa Kamal Dahal, known as Prachanda, of the Maoists; and Mr Oli of the Communists.
 Since the country adopted its current constitution in 2015, the three have propped each other up in coalitions, playing what many Nepalis see as a game of musical chairs.
-There have been seven governments since, excluding the interim one.
-Oli has demanded the restoration of parliament; the Nepali Congress is in the midst of an internal power struggle.
-All three parties agreed to register for elections scheduled for March 5th 2026.

 GDP per person is barely above $1,400, roughly half that of neighbouring India.
 Nepal's median age is 26, yet one in five young people is unemployed.
 Many feel compelled to seek work abroad: nearly 2.2m of Nepal's 29m people live overseas, most of them men.
 Remittances make up more than a quarter of GDP; some 8% of GDP comes from workers in the Gulf alone, according to the World Bank, making Nepal acutely vulnerable to disruptions in the region.